Who Cares 2019: Executive Summary

 More and more, child welfare systems are relying on foster homes – especially those of relatives – where no financial support comes with the child.

-The Chronicle combined the number of children living with relatives or non-relatives where $0 is noted; in other words, no official foster care payment is being made on their behalf.
+The Imprint combined the number of children living with relatives or non-relatives where $0 is noted; in other words, no official foster care payment is being made on their behalf.
 We include non-relatives under the assumption that the majority of those taking $0 are fictive kin, such as family friends and neighbors.

 The number of youth living in a home without a foster payment attached went up 32 percent between 2011 and 2017, from 81,838 to 108,426.